 Speakers and Sound

 When it comes to bass, the StormBox is on par with the Flip 4 and Boom 3.
 While the Boom 3 does have a more prominent bass sound, the difference is marginal.
 One thing the StormBox does well is bass consistency.
 Whether you listen to the speaker loud or soft, the bass sound remains constant.
-Often cheaper speakers will lose some punch in bass response at lower volumes so; it’s good to see the StormBox manages this element well.
+Often, cheaper speakers lose some punch in bass response at lower volumes, so it’s good to see the StormBox manages this element well.

 The midrange clarity of the StormBox is also on par with the Flip 4 and Boom 3.
-The treble sound is also very similar to a standard Bluetooth speaker this size.
+The treble sound is similar to a standard Bluetooth speaker this size.

 What’s in the Box?